Compiled by the Road Trip Alberta team

 Rock Art Tour

-Visiting Writing-on-Stone Provincial Park and not participating in a rock art tour led by an Alberta Parks guide is missing a huge component to why this sacred place is so significant.
+Visiting Writing-on-Stone Provincial Park and not participating in a rock art tour led by an Alberta Parks guide is missing a huge component of why this sacred place is so significant.

 Beginning from the Visitor Information Centre, the tour starts on a bus that drives into a restricted area not otherwise available to the public.
 This is where the largest collection of pictographs and petroglyphs (rock paintings and rock carvings) are found.
 In fact, Writing-on-Stone Provincial Park is home to the largest concentration of Indigenous rock art in all of the North American Plains!
 This is a key factor as to why this archaeological preserve carries such special spiritual significance.